We offer group strings classes from beginner to advanced, orchestra ensembles, and music production.

 Tuition for 2021-2022 will be billed monthly at least for the first semester in case of unexpected closures or a delayed start.
 Registration will not include payment; we will bill you only once classes actually start.

 ***South Shore Elementary classes are supported by grants and donations and are free to South Shore students.

 $60 per month tuition only (no instrument or school-provided instrument)

 $78 per month including a rental instrument

-$78 per month, includes a required lab fee
+$78 per month, includes tuition and a lab fee

 2 for 1 Orchestra class deal: students who are enrolled in Level 2 and Level 3 can join Junior or Chamber Orchestra for FREE.